Professional Bassoonist, Recording Artist and Professor

-As a recording artist, his CD’s range from Grammy Nominated Bassoon Concertos written for Kuuskmann by Christopher Theofanidis (2017, ERP Records) and David Chesky (2006, Chesky Records) to Miguel Kertsman’s Bassoon Concerto recorded with the London Philharmonic Orchestra (2018, Naxos) under Dennis Russell Davies.
-His wide palette in musical styles is displayed from his duo CD “Archipelago” (CCn’C) with an accordionist William Schimmel to his collaboration with Tibetan Monks (Erdenklang) to Bach and Telemann Concertos with 1B1 Ensemble (Simax) along with the renown violist Lars Anders Tomter.
+As a recording artist, Martin's CDs range from Grammy Nominated Bassoon Concertos written for Kuuskmann by Christopher Theofanidis (2017, ERP Records) and David Chesky (2006, Chesky Records) to Miguel Kertsman’s Bassoon Concerto recorded with the London Philharmonic Orchestra (2018, Naxos) under Dennis Russell Davies.
+His wide range of musical styles is displayed from his duo CD “Archipelago” (CCn’C) with an accordionist William Schimmel to his collaboration with Tibetan Monks (Erdenklang) to Bach and Telemann Concertos with 1B1 Ensemble (Simax) along with the renown violist Lars Anders Tomter.
 In the 20/21 season Martin is set to be recording the much anticipated concertos by Tüür, Tamberg and Raimo Kangro as well as the concerto by Pall Ragnar Palsson.
 His recordings and performances of transcribed works have created several publications for bassoon and piano, including Arvo Pärt’s luminous “Spiegel im Spiegel” on Universal Editions and Daniel Schnyder’s Bassoon Sonata on Editions Kunzelmann.
 Through the years he has played, and transcribed, numerous works of Daniel Schnyder’s including his Bassoon Concerto.

 Martin has enjoyed a busy freelance career in New York, until his move to the West Coast in 2003, having performed regularly with leading New York City based orchestras including the Orpheus Chamber Orchestra, Orchestra of St. Lukes, New Jersey Symphony Orchestra, “Miss Saigon” on Broadway and many others.
 He has been the solo bassoonist of the renown New York City based Absolute Ensemble since 1995.
-For several years he served as the solo bassoonist of the Estonian Festival Orchestra led by Paavo Järvi, the years he treasures greatly, having consequently recorded the orchestras first CD released on the RCA Gold Label (Schostakovitch’s 6th).
+For several years he served as the solo bassoonist of the Estonian Festival Orchestra led by Paavo Järvi, years he treasures greatly, having consequently recorded the orchestras first CD released on the RCA Gold Label (Schostakovitch’s 6th).
 His solo recordings can often be heard on NPR stations across the the United States and in the classical music stations worldwide.
 He has recorded dozens of major movie soundtracks, video games such as Zelda, Destiny, World of Warcraft as well as the entire bassoon sound library for the Cinesamples Winds orchestration software.

-An avid educator, Martin regularly gives masterclasses in worldwide festivals and universities.
+As an avid educator, Martin regularly gives masterclasses in worldwide festivals and universities.
 Since 2010 he has been working closely with the Berlin based Baltic Sea Philharmonic as their woodwind coach.
 After years playing on a Heckel bassoon, he changed to be an artist of the German made Bernd Moosmann bassoons in 2011 and has been instrumental in the development of the Moosmann professional bassoon line.
-He is also an artist of Miller Marketing Company and Legere Reeds, a company he has been working closely since 2011 in the development of their synthetic bassoon reeds.
+He is also an artist of Miller Marketing Company and Legere Reeds, a company he has been working closely with since 2011 in the development of their synthetic bassoon reeds.